NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/hippogriff-feather.md

 usage: "held in one hand"
 license: "ORC"
 identify:
+activate: "Cast a Spell"
-description: "**Activate** Cast a Spell  * * *  Tawny-colored hippogriff feathers can be up to 2 feet long.
-Used as a catalyst with a [[Spells/Ghostly Carrier|Ghostly Carrier]] spell, a single _hippogriff feather_ grants the hand semicorporeal wings that increase the hand's maneuverability.
+description: "Tawny-colored hippogriff feathers can be up to 2 feet long.
+Used as a catalyst with a [[Ghostly Carrier]] spell, a single _hippogriff feather_ grants the hand semicorporeal wings that increase the hand's maneuverability.
 The hand has a range of only 60 feet, but its increased agility grants it a +1 status bonus to its AC and Reflex saves."
 powerTitle1:
 actionEconomy1:
 type1: